European shares fall on Chinese import data, SABMiller soars

 LVMH fell 3.1 percent after the luxury goods industry leader reported a mixed set of third-quarter revenue figures that revealed a strong rebound in cognac sales, particularly in China, but a slowdown at its fashion and leather business.

-German-listed Leoni fell 34 percent, the top STOXX Europe 600 faller, after warning on 2015 and 2016 profit, citing problems at its Wiring Systems business. ($1 = 0.6551 pounds) (Additional reporting by Patricia Rua in Lisbon; Editing by Tom Heneghan)
+German-listed Leoni fell 32 percent, the top STOXX Europe 600 faller, after warning on 2015 and 2016 profit, citing problems at its Wiring Systems business. ($1 = 0.6551 pounds) (Additional reporting by Patricia Rua in Lisbon.
+Editing by Jane Merriman)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer